Wearable Art Connection © 2013 | All Rights Reserved

 Rita will send you the specifics on choosing fabrics when you sign up for the workshop

-Kit Fee: TBA
+Kit Fee: No Kit fee

 Hours: 9:00am to 4:00pm with a one hour lunch break.

-Note that the locations of these workshops vary.
+Note: the locations of these workshops vary.
 Due to

 increasing costs the workshops may vary in price.
 There is often an additional kit fee.
-REFUNDS can only be made for cancellations received before the first day of the month in which the class is held.
+REFUNDS can only be made for cancellations received before the first day of the month in which the workshop is held.